elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-rigid-transformations-affect-the-orientation-of-a-figure.md

 url: /learn/mathematics/questions/how-do-rigid-transformations-affect-the-orientation-of-a-figure
 score: -1.0
 related_article1:
-    id: 162221
+    id: 162312
-    title: What is the significance of the order of operations in a sequence of transformations?
+    title: >-
+        What are the criteria for two figures to be considered congruent?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-the-order-of-operations-in-a-sequence-of-transformations
+    url: /learn/mathematics/questions/what-are-the-criteria-for-two-figures-to-be-considered-congruent
 related_article2:
-    id: 162218
+    id: 162324
-    title: What are the three types of rigid transformations?
+    title: >-
+        What is the notation for a translation on the coordinate plane?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-three-types-of-rigid-transformations
+    url: /learn/mathematics/questions/what-is-the-notation-for-a-translation-on-the-coordinate-plane
 related_article3:
-    id: 162220
+    id: 162216
-    title: How can a sequence of transformations be used to prove congruence between two figures?
+    title: >-
+        What are the criteria for two figures to be considered congruent?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-a-sequence-of-transformations-be-used-to-prove-congruence-between-two-figures
+    url: /learn/mathematics/questions/what-are-the-criteria-for-two-figures-to-be-considered-congruent
 related_article4:
-    id: 162223
+    id: 162313
-    title: What is the notation for a translation on the coordinate plane?
+    title: >-
+        Why are rigid transformations important in determining congruence?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-notation-for-a-translation-on-the-coordinate-plane
+    url: /learn/mathematics/questions/why-are-rigid-transformations-important-in-determining-congruence
 related_article5:
-    id: 162322
+    id: 162216
-    title: How do you plot a point on the coordinate plane?
+    title: >-
+        What are the criteria for two figures to be considered congruent?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-plot-a-point-on-the-coordinate-plane
+    url: /learn/mathematics/questions/what-are-the-criteria-for-two-figures-to-be-considered-congruent
 ---

 &nbsp;